N-HEDGER/NEURO_PYTHON/FMRIPREP_SINGULARITY_SLURM/readme.md

 EX['email']='nhedger1@gmail.com'
 ```

+Note that the default value of 'execute' is false.
+This means that a jobscript will be created, but not executed.
+This is useful for checking the script before submitting it.
+Conversely, if set to 'True' the job will immediately be sent to the scheduler on execution.

 Next, we set local paths.
-All of these locations must exist on your system.
+All of these locations *must be existing locations* on your system.
 This includes:

 1. The path to the singularity image
-2. The path to the directory where your templateflow templates are.
+2. The path to the directory where your downloaded templateflow templates are.
 3. The path to the template script
 4. The path to the directory for where you wish to produce the jobscript to be submitted to slurm.
 5. The path to the BIDS directory.